int128/gradle-ssh-plugin/README.md

 Also following method is available:
   * `config(key: value)` - _(deprecated; removed in v0.3.0)_ Pass config to the JSch.

-Specification of `ssh` closure is defined in the [SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).

 Contributions
 -------------

 Thanks for contributions.
-Your issue reports or pull requests are welcome.
+Please send me your issue reports or pull requests.